Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "A good long life, then!"
 Genshi said admiringly.

 "Oh yes.
 Especially considering she was a contemporary of Tiritya and Fyu.
-Probably even a peer or companion...but she didn’t die of old age, sadly.
-There are...you see the tool marks?"
+Probably even a peer or companion... but she didn’t die of old age, sadly.
+There are... you see the tool marks?"

 Genshi shook his head again, and bent down to study the long-deceased Mother’s bone again.

 "The Wi Kaoians fought a bloody war," Talo sighed sadly.
 "You remember your history?
-The … condition...in which Tiritya and her Sisters were returned to this fortress after their failed infiltration of the city?"
+The … condition... in which Tiritya and her Sisters were returned to this fortress after their failed infiltration of the city?"

 "I remember."
-It was a grim and uncivilized epoch in Gaoian history. *"Skinning* a female?
+It was a grim and uncivilized epoch in Gaoian history. "*Skinning* a female?
 Barbaric."

-"If it makes you feel better," Talo said, *"This* one was was dead before they began.
-Tiritya herself was not so fortunate...but I am digressing."
+"If it makes you feel better," Talo said, "*This* one was was dead before they began.
+Tiritya herself was not so fortunate... but I am digressing."

 "Into horrific territory," Genshi commented.